Grady Jarrett’s new contract is good news for Jarran Reed, not so much for the Seahawks

 Seattle has plenty of cap space to do whatever it wants, with $23.7 million remaining for 2019 (more than all but eight other teams) and then a whopping $75.2 million for 2020, more than any team other than the Houston Texans, according to OvertheCap.com.

-Now it’s just up to Seattle to decide what exactly it is that it wants to do.
+Now it’s just up to Seattle to decide what exactly it wants to do.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.